Sauntering Songs (2022)

 Nashua Pride Festival, Melina Jaharis, mezzo-soprano.
 Nashua Community Music School, Nashua, NH, 6/25/22.

-New Dramatists, arrangement for three voices presented as part of public working session at culmination of the New Dramatists Composer-Librettist Studio.
+New Dramatists, version for three voices presented as part of public working session at culmination of the New Dramatists Composer-Librettist Studio.
 Joshua Hinck, Mallory Hawks, and Lucia Rodrique, vocalists, with Roger Ames, piano.
 New York NY, 02/03/17.

-Woman Walking (2020)
+Woman Walking (2020/arr.
+2023)

-Soprano and piano.
+Soprano and piano (or mezzo-soprano, cello, and piano).
 5 mins.

-Commissioned by Laura Strickling for The 40@40 Project.
+Soprano and piano version commissioned by Laura Strickling for The 40@40 Project.

 Lyrics by Megan Cohen.